Driving IT Innovation with a Change Management Strategy

 The bottom left diagram further describes the relative risk of this system as compared to other systems.
 The outer ring breaks down the high/medium/low risk changes introduced for SAP BW, while the interior ring shows the averages for this IT group.
 Additional information on the dashboard helps change managers understand the likelihood of changes failing and needing to be rolled back.

 On the positive side, applications with low risk based on past performance can be given default approvals for a specific set of changes.
 In the above dashboard, this application is shown lower down on the y-axis and appears as a smaller bubble.
 In this case, it may be that the application group’s code is cleaner or that their systems are less complex and therefore safer to make changes to.
 Regardless, this application appears safe to bypass CAB for a certain set of changes.

 Even if changes do not result in any service issues, it’s possible that some changes tied to specific configurations or services have a low success rate.
 In that case, an analysis like the one shown below can help evaluate the likelihood that the change will actually go through.
 The dashboard shows not just the historical success rate, but also the specific configuration items likely to cause failures.
 In addition, the radar chart shows the relative success rate for the Top 10 configuration items (CIs).

 To quote a business cliche, change is the new constant.
-With modern businesses increasingly relying on technology, rapid innovation can create competitive and operational advantages both internally for the company and externally for their customers.
-What methods, techniques, and processes have you leveraged to push change velocity higher and reduce risk?
+With modern businesses increasingly relying on technology, rapid IT innovation can create competitive and operational advantages both internally for the company and externally for their customers.
+What methods, techniques, and change management processes have you leveraged to push change velocity higher and reduce risk?
 Have you used data to figure out how to improve change performance?
 Let us know.

 [Photo courtesy of Flickr user mendhak.]